Drug interactions between bexarotene and iodine

 - Bexarotene is used to treat Cutaneous T-cell Lymphoma.

-A total of 3 drugs (14 brand and generic names) are known to interact with iodine.
+A total of 3 drugs are known to interact with iodine.

 - Iodine is a member of the drug class minerals and electrolytes.